-Aviation revenue consists of \$2 million from servicing aircraft (fuel, landing fees, etc.), a little more than \$1 million from hangar rentals, and between \$600,000 and \$700,000 from other commercial rentals on Airport property.
+Aviation revenue consists of \$4 million from servicing aircraft (fuel, landing fees, etc.), \$1.9 million from hangar rentals, and between \$700,000 and \$800,000 from other commercial rentals on Airport property.

 Tax revenue comes from residents of the special district, who pay \$28 per \$100,000 in assessed value in Nevada and Placer Counties.
-Nevada County pays roughly \$1.7 million in taxes to the Airport District annually, while Placer County pays about \$3.7 million.
+Nevada County pays roughly \$2 million in taxes to the Airport District annually, while Placer County pays about \$4.7 million.

-The Aviation and Community Services Department, which is the primary department addressing noise and annoyance, has a budget of \$2.8 million for fiscal year 2016/17.
+The Aviation and Community Services Department, which is the primary department addressing noise and annoyance, has a budget of \$5 million for fiscal year 2020.
 This includes 25 percent of the Airport's staff, noise abatement programs, studies referenced in this handbook, aircraft tracking and community programs.